 What I would really like to see is an enforceable minimum standard for breeding.

 And I am not calling you out, but even my Boykins do not hunt in a wind shield wiper fashion, were they to, the would be up wind about half the time.
 There is always objectives, places in even the thickest, most homogenous of cover that are more likely to hold birds, unless they are in transition.

 My dogs will move back in forth in front of me, but will use the wind so as to not go nearly as far one way as the other, with pointing dogs, it is even more pronounced, they seem to learn the distance of their scenting ability and use it to their advantage so as to not have to cover non-productive ground.

 all of the wardens in the world will not do the job much better than you can if you use the info available.

-Users browsing this forum: MSNbot Media, tidalwavetom12 and 3 guests
+Users browsing this forum: Brazosvalleyvizslas and 5 guests